What is the format of the 2022 AAS Annual Conference?

-The AAS’s One Appearance Rule applies to the number of times an individual is allowed to actively participate on a session.
-At this time, individuals are allowed to participate on only ONE panel session.
-This rules applies to all Chairs, Paper Presenters and Discussants and all session types (organized panels, roundtables and workshops).
+The AAS’s One Appearance Rule applies to the number of times an individual is allowed to actively participate in a session.
+At this time, individuals are allowed to participate in only ONE-panel session.
+This rule applies to all Chairs, Paper Presenters, and Discussants and all session types (organized panels, roundtables, and workshops).

 What is the role of a Session Organizer?

 The Organizer is the individual who has worked to organize the session by contacting colleagues and scholars regarding forming a proposal for submission.
 Session organizers are responsible for compiling all of the required information (participant contact information, abstracts, etc.).
 The organizer typically submits the electronic proposal application.
 If the proposal is accepted, official notices are sent to organizers and this person is responsible for notifying participants of important details regarding the session.
 The AAS considers the organizer the official contact for the panel session.
 Typically the organizer does not have a speaking role at the session unless that person is also serving in another role of Chair, Paper Presenter, or Discussant.